 However, whenever you experience severe, chronic, or prolonged neck pain, call and see your doctor.
 Here at Minnesota Head & Neck Pain Clinic, we’ll find the root cause of your pain and guide you in non-invasive methods of managing that injury.

-This needs an individual assessment before a more specific answer.
-Common medical conditions that impact neck pain are stress, poor posture, neck injury such as in whiplash, overworking your muscles without proper rest, degenerative disc disease, neck strain, osteoarthritis, cervical spondylosis, spinal stenosis, a herniated disc, or a pinched nerve (called cervical radiculopathy).
+This needs an individual assessment before providing a more specific answer.
+Common medical conditions that impact neck pain are stress, poor posture, neck injury such as in whiplash, mental and physical stress and strain, overworking your muscles without proper rest, degenerative disc disease, neck strain, osteoarthritis, cervical spondylosis, spinal stenosis, a herniated disc, or a pinched nerve (called cervical radiculopathy).

 The specialty of Orofacial Pain is concerned with the prevention, evaluation, diagnosis, treatment, and rehabilitation.